audiri.

 Messages & callbacks

 Pre-need inquiries, directions to the home, a request for a callback.
-Captured and routed to the right director's queue, pre-need flagged as a lead, not buried as a message.
+Captured and waiting in the queue, with a pre-need inquiry flagged as its own kind of call, not buried in the message pile.

 Aftercare

 When will the ashes be ready, has the certificate arrived.
-Answered from the case once a director has linked it, or captured and routed if not.
+Answered from the case once a director has linked it, or captured and left in the queue if not.

 Escalations

 Distressed callers, media, a family dispute.
-Held with a calm, steady hand and passed to a person quickly.
-Audiri knows the calls it should not hold alone.
+Held with a calm, steady hand, then flagged for a director straight away.
+Audiri knows the calls it should not handle alone.

-Audiri looks up a service time or a family contact from your CRM in the moment, and keeps its own clean record of every call it takes.
-It reads from Osiris today, with FrontRunner, Passare, and SRS built into the same adapter for what comes next.
-For cemeteries, it can text a visitor a walk-to-grave link straight from Chronicle.
+Audiri keeps its own record of every call it takes — caller, summary, transcript, and what the director did next — and links each one to the case in your CRM.
+Osiris is the first integration, with FrontRunner, Passare, and SRS built into the same adapter for what comes next.
+For cemeteries, a walk-to-grave link texted straight from Chronicle is on the same roadmap.

 Built for the weight of what you do.